Florida Balm

 • Size range: typically 3 to 4 inches in length

-• Endemic to Florida but its population is threatened
+• Native or Invasive: Native to Florida but its population is threatened

 • Habitat: Sandy areas, scrublands